RHCHP Degree and Certificate Offerings

 Bachelor of Science in Health and Exercise Science (HES)

-The School of Physical Therapy offers a Bachelor of Science degree in Health and Exercise Science.
+The School of Rehabilitative and Health Sciences offers a Bachelor of Science degree in Health and Exercise Science.
 This program is designed to prepare students for careers that promote health and wellbeing.
 It includes courses of study in the natural and behavioral sciences and explores the principles of movement organization, control and regulation.
 The HES program combines principles of behavioral health, biomechanics, exercise physiology, motor behavior, and nutrition to optimize physical, mental and social wellbeing.
 Unique to this degree is the translation of the sciences into individual, community and societal applications of health promotion across the lifespan.
 Students apply knowledge to optimize health and physical performance in leisure, work and rehabilitative environments.

 Flexibility of career choice is a hallmark of the HES degree.
 Diverse career opportunities include employment as an exercise specialist, health and wellness coach, personal trainer, sport performance coach or occupational and community health specialist.
-In addition, this program prepares graduates for application to professional graduate programs in the professions of physical therapy, athletic training, nutrition and other health related disciplines, as well as academic graduate programs in areas such as health and behavioral science, public health, exercise physiology and kinesiology.
+In addition, this program prepares graduates for application to professional graduate programs in the professions of physical therapy, occupational therapy, athletic training, sports psychology, nutrition and other health related disciplines, as well as academic graduate programs in areas such as health and behavioral science, public health, exercise physiology and kinesiology.

 The school offers an undergraduate minor in Health and Exercise Science for students pursuing other primary degree programs.